doinav/Algorithms-For-Massive-Data/README.md

-# Algorithms-For-Massive-Data
-The repository contains the code and the report referring to the project required for the AMD - DSE exam.
+The present repository contains the code and the report referring to the project required for the AMD - DSE exam.